A Genuine Canoe Building and Repair Shop

 While the camp rig makes a beautiful set up for paddling with kids, it places a solo paddler too far forward.

 If your need for a center seat stems from taking non-paddlers out; use a comfortable NorthWest Canoe Duffer Seat.
 The Duffer Seat maintains a low center of gravity.
 NorthWest Canoe can help you customize and accessorize your canoe.
-Visit before you head out.
+Visit us before you head out on the water.